HiT: Hierarchical Transformer with Momentum Contrast for Video-Text Retrieval: Ablation Study

 \textbf{$\bullet$ HiT}-\textit{3-level-a}.
 We append contrastive matching between \textit{layer-9 in text encoder} and \textit{layer-3 in video encoder}.

 \textbf{$\bullet$ HiT}-\textit{3-level-b}.
 Contrastive matching between \textit{layer-5 in text encoder} and \textit{layer-2 in video encoder} is appended.

 \textbf{$\bullet$ HiT}.
-Original HiT in Table ~\ref{tab1}.
+Original HiT in Table~\ref{tab1}.

-Table ~\ref{abation1} presents the ablation results on MSR-VTT in text-to-video retrieval.
+Table~\ref{abation1} presents the ablation results on MSR-VTT in text-to-video retrieval.
 We find that using more levels to conduct contrastive matching is able to obtain clear improvements.
 However, n-level matching requires n times retrieval during inference.
 In addition, significant improvements are not shown in 3-level and 4-level matching results.
 For the sake of retrieval efficiency and efficient training with Momentum Cross-modal Contrast, we select 2-level matching in this paper to report the main results.

-\textbf{Momentum Cross-modal Contrast.} To explore the impacts of the size of the memory banks, sufficient experiments are carried out.
-The experimental results are shown in Table ~\ref{tab5}.
-We vary the queue size of $K_v$ and $K_t$ from 0 to 8,192 and evaluate R@K and rsum.
-As shown in the results, it deserves attention that the introduction of large-scale negatives for similarity learning indeed achieves considerable performance improvements, in which we attribute it to broader negative interactions for obtaining precise and discriminative representations.
+\textbf{Momentum Cross-modal Contrast.} To explore the impacts of the memory bank size, sufficient experiments are conducted.
+The results are shown in Table~\ref{tab5}.
+We vary the queue size of $K_v$ and $K_t$ from 0 to 8,192, and evaluate R@K and rsum.
+As shown in the results, it deserves attention that the introduction of large-scale negatives for similarity learning indeed achieves considerable performance improvements, in which we attribute it to broader negative sample interactions for obtaining more precise and discriminative representations.
 In addition, with the growth of queue size $K_v$ and $K_t$, retrieval performance is slightly degraded after the growth which is probably due to some positive samples are misclassified as negative samples.

-\textbf{Momentum Encoders.} For maintaining representation consistency in memory banks, we introduce two key encoders for two modalities where momentum update is performed.
+\textbf{Momentum Encoders.} For maintaining representation consistency in memory banks, we introduce two key encoders with momentum update for two modalities to generate representations.
 In this section, we abate two momentum encoders to explore their effectiveness in terms of maintaining representation consistency by evaluating the retrieval performance.
-We achieve the ablation by using query encoders to produce representations for memory banks.
-Table ~\ref{momentum_encoder} presents the ablation results.
-We can find that it shows the degraded performance when we do not use momentum encoders.
-Particularly, it degrades performance at R\@5 to 48.4\%, which clearly demonstrates the necessity of momentum encoders.
+We achieve the ablation by directly using query encoders to produce representations for memory banks.
+Table~\ref{momentum_encoder} presents the ablation results.
+We can find that it shows the performance degradation when we do not use momentum encoders.
+Particularly, it degrades performance at R@5 to 48.4\%, which clearly demonstrates the necessity of momentum encoders.